An Autumn Clean Up Will Clear Out Any Lurking Pests

-Whether it is bees, birds or bugs, a good clean up in the Autumn will help lay the foundations for a more productive spring in the garden.
+Whether it be for the benefit of bugs, birds, or bees, a good clean up in the Autumn will help lay the foundations for a more productive spring in the garden.
 In this blog we'll identify some key areas worth cleaning out this autumn.

-For birds, their bird boxes could also do with a clean out, to help prevent a build up of parasites and mites before the birds look to use them again in the spring.
+Bird, Bat or Owl, boxes could also do with a clean out, to help prevent a build up of parasites and mites before the birds look to use them again in the spring.
 Check out our range of bird boxes, and other natural habitats, under our 'Gifts' section, or by clicking here.

 Even a greenhouse can provide a handy home for some less welcome insects in the winter.
-If you leave any greenery, like weeds, in a greenhouse, even an unheated one, this can provide a nice overwintering spot for whitefly or aphids.
+If you leave any greenery, such as weeds, in a greenhouse, even an unheated one, this can provide a nice overwintering spot for Whitefly, Aphids, and Thrips.

-Who knows?
-But whatever comes, let’s help create a good environment in our gardens for bees, birds and bugs – we need them all!
+Whatever conditions arrive this winter, it's best to help create suitable environments in our gardens for bees, birds and bugs – we need them all!